 Lucky for us, we have positive psychology to help us decide whether or not it is even worth trying to be happy under such dire circumstances.
 So, I re-read several chapter’s in Jonathan Haidt’s The Happiness Hypothesis: Finding Modern Truth in Ancient Wisdom and visited various and sundry internet sites.
 Here’s what I found.

 Wouldn’t you know it, we can’t just start out being happy, we gotta figger out what is stopping us from being happy, first.
-We all know that happiness is in the eye of the beholder.
-It is what you make of your situation.
+We all know that happiness is in the eye of the beholder, right?
+But, beyond that happiness is what you make of your situation.
 I don’t know about you, but I’ll be gottamned if I’ll be happy about this policy of taking children from their parents under any circumstances.
 But, if happiness is based on perception, and we have control over how we interpret our world, then, it should be possible to be happy even in Fascist America living under the New Cruelty.

 Let’s just take it as gospel that we evolved to work in groups of about 100 to 150.
 And, if you are now scratching your ass and thinking, wait a minute, we haven’t lived in groups of 100 to 150 for about 40,000 years.
 You’re right.
 Like so much of what ails modern homo sapiens, we’re trying to fit 40,000 year old hunter-gatherer savanna equipment into the internet savvy information age environment.
 The fit is just barely functional.
 We are trying to live and work in groups of hundreds of millions.
 No wonder we are having difficulty living and working together.

 Our attempt to live with so many of our fellow human beings is called ultrasociality.
 Ultrasociality is a complex society that is characterized by a large dense population, a complicated division of labor, and convoluted, cooperative, coordinated activities.
 Luckily, it seems to be a highly adaptive method of organizing large populations.
 Look at the ant!
 It is the most populace species in the history of the world and inhabits most areas of the world (they didn’t do too well in adapting to extreme cold).
-We have a chance, at least.
+If the ant can do it, so can we, right?
+Right?
+Come on, where’s that can do spirit?
+Can’t we all just agree that we have a chance, at least?